ferrous-systems/teaching-material/assignments/leveldb-mdbook/src/ffi.md

 # FFI exercise: Binding to LevelDB

 In this exercise your task is to create a Rust binding, or foreign function interface (FFI) to the [LevelDB] database library.
+Typically, and also in this exercise, "foreign" means "C".

 You will learn how to:

-- handle pointers passed to or from the foreign language[^1]
+- handle pointers passed to or from the foreign language
 - use low-level C bindings
 - utilize Rust's ownership system to provide safety on top of those raw primitives

 [LevelDB]: (https://github.com/google/leveldb)
-[^1]: typically and also in this exercise, that language is C.

 # Prerequisites